OccTrack360: 4D Panoptic Occupancy Tracking from Surround-View Fisheye Cameras: FoSOcc: Proposed Method

 \subsection{Fisheye-based Enhanced Lifting}

 Conventional 2D-to-3D lifting frameworks~\cite{philion2020lift} typically assume a pinhole camera model, relying on linear intrinsic parameters to project pixels into 3D space.
 However, such models fail to account for the severe non-linear radial distortions and wide-FoV characteristic of fisheye optics.
-To bridge this geometric gap, we propose \textit{Fisheye-based Enhanced Lifting} (FEL), which reformulates the lifting process using the Unified Projection Model (UCM)~\cite{mei2007single}.
+To bridge this geometric gap, we propose \textit{Fisheye-based Enhanced Lifting} (FEL), which reformulates the lifting process using the Unified Projection Model (MEI)~\cite{mei2007single}.
 By incorporating a mirror parameter $\xi$, FEL explicitly models the projection onto a displaced unit sphere, providing a more expressive geometric foundation for wide-FoV occupancy prediction.

-The transformation pipeline begins with the normalized image coordinates $\mathbf{p} = [x, y]^\top$.
-Given the corresponding depth bins $D$, we first represent the point in polar form $(a, \varphi)$, where $a = \sqrt{x^2+y^2}$ and $\varphi = \operatorname{atan2}(y, x)$.
-To ensure the geometric validity of the projection under non-pinhole configurations (\textit{i.e.}, $\xi \ne 0$), we apply a rectification constraint on the radial distance $a$ according to the theoretical upper bound:

-which prevents complex solutions during the inversion of the projection.
-Subsequently, the incident angle $\theta$ is derived from the rectified $a$ via the cosine relation defined in Eq.~\ref{eq:cos_theta}.
-By combining these angular components, we recover the 3D coordinate on the unit sphere $\mathbf{X}_s$:
+The transformation pipeline begins with the normalized image coordinates $\mathbf{p} {=} [x, y]^\top$.
+Given the corresponding depth bins $D$, we first represent the point in polar form $(a, \varphi)$, where $a {=} \sqrt{x^2+y^2}$ and $\varphi {=} \operatorname{atan2}(y, x)$.
+To ensure the geometric validity of the projection under non-pinhole configurations (\textit{i.e.}, $\xi \ne 0$), we apply Eq.~\eqref{eq:real_solution} for rectification constraint on the radial distance $a$.
+Subsequently, the incident angle $\theta$ is derived from the rectified $a$ via the cosine relation defined in Eq.~\eqref{eq:cos_theta}.
+By combining these angular components, we recover the 3D coordinate on the unit sphere according to Eq.~\eqref{eq:position in spherical center}.
 Finally, the resulting unit vectors are scaled by the discretized depth bins $D$ to lift the features into the 3D spatial manifold, ensuring that each voxel accurately aligns with its physical light ray in the fisheye coordinate system.